Everest Heli Trek – 12 days

 Strolling through wonderful pine backwoods, we pursue the trail north up the valley of Benkar.
 At that point, we cross the Dudh Koshi River and continue passing Chumoa to Monjo, the passageway to Everest National Park.
 At that point crossing a suspension bridge, we pass Jorsale town and stroll nearby of the Dudh Koshi and Bhote Koshi streams.
 A lofty climb carries us to the prime place - Namche Bazaar.

-• Accomodation: overnight at Namche bazar
+• Accommodation: overnight at Namche bazar

 • Meals: B L D